alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Running Parallel (MPI) jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If users want to use run parallel jobs via an install message passing interface (MPI), they need to inform the scheduler - this allows jobs to be efficiently spread over compute nodes to get the best possible performance.
 Using multiple CPU cores across multiple nodes is achieved by requesting access to a **Parallel Environment (PE)** - the default MPI PE on your Alces Flight Compute cluster is called **mpislots**.
-Users wanting to use the **mpislots** PE must request it with a job-scheduler instruction, along with the number of CPU cores they want to use - in the form ``-pe mpislots <number-of-cores>``.
+Users wanting to use the **mpislots PE** must request it with a job-scheduler instruction, along with the number of CPU cores they want to use - in the form ``-pe mpislots <number-of-cores>``.
 This parallel environment is configured to automatically generate an MPI hostfile, and pass it to the MPI using a scheduler integration.

-There is a second parallel environment available which allows users to request complete nodes to participate in MPI jobs - the **mpinodes** PE allows a number of complete nodes to be booked out for jobs that use complete compute nodes at once.
+There is a second parallel environment available which allows users to request complete nodes to participate in MPI jobs - the **mpinodes PE** allows a number of complete nodes to be booked out for jobs that use complete compute nodes at once.
 Users wanting to use the **mpinodes** PE must request it with a job-scheduler instruction, along with the number of complete nodes they want to use - in the form ``-pe mpinodes <number-of-nodes>``.

 For example, to use 64 CPU cores on the cluster for a single application, the instruction ``-pe mpislots 64`` can be used.
 The following example shows launching the **Intel Message-passing** MPI benchmark across 64 cores on your cluster.
 This application is launched via the OpenMPI **mpirun** command - the number of threads and list of hosts to use are automatically assembled by the scheduler and passed to the MPI at runtime.
-This jobscript loads the **apps/imb** module before launching the application, which automatically loads the module for the **OpenMPI** MPI.
+This jobscript loads the **apps/imb** module before launching the application, which automatically loads the module for **OpenMPI**.

 .. code:: bash

-    [alces@login1(defiant) ~]$ more runparallel.sh
+    [alces@login1(scooby) ~]$ more runparallel.sh
     #!/bin/bash -l
     #$ -N IMBjob -pe mpislots 64 -o $HOME/imbjob.out.$JOB_ID

     module load apps/imb
     mpirun IMB-MPI1

-    [alces@login1(defiant) ~]$ qsub runparallel.sh
+    [alces@login1(scooby) ~]$ qsub runparallel.sh
     Your job 31 ("IMBjob") has been submitted

-    [alces@login1(defiant) ~]$ more ~/imbjob.out.31
+    [alces@login1(scooby) ~]$ more ~/imbjob.out.31
     #------------------------------------------------------------
     #    Intel (R) MPI Benchmarks 4.0, MPI-1 part
     #------------------------------------------------------------